-EMV 4682: INDEPENDENT RESEARCH STUDY
+INDEPENDENT RESEARCH STUDY

 The objective of this course is to develop the required skills and knowledge of conducting research on real estate issues.
 It is expected to add new knowledge to the existing research in the field.
 A research methodology course and seminars/ workshops/ guest lectures organized by DEMV are prerequisites for IRS.
-Each student is supervised and monitored by a senior course continues throughout the final year of the degree programme.
-Duly completed research reports with the supervisor's approval will be evaluated and the students are supposed to face a viva-voce examination.
+Each student is supervised and monitored by a senior academic member which continues throughout the final year of the degree programme.
+Duly completed research report with the supervisor's approval will be evaluated and the students are supposed to face a viva-voce examination.

-EMV 4683: INTERNSHIP
+EMV4683: INTERNSHIP